Skip to content

 Funding information

-This research study is funded by the National Institute for Health and Care Research (NIHR), Policy Research Programme The views expressed are those of the authors and not necessarily those of the NIHR or the Policy Research Programme.
+This research study was funded by the National Institute for Health and Care Research (NIHR), Policy Research Programme The views expressed are those of the authors and not necessarily those of the NIHR or the Policy Research Programme.

 More information: